riqam/credit-scoring-classification/README.md

 This folder contains Exploratory Data Analysis (EDA), Data Preprocessing, and Machine Learning Model within one Jupyter Notebook file.

+===

 # 2. Credit Scoring Classification App

 This folder is a development of folder (1) but uses different data.
-This folder contains a simulation App for users to calculate their Credit Score.
+It contains a simulation App for users to calculate their Credit Score.

 The purpose of this App is to showcase how a Credit Score Evaluation works in a fictional bank and the evaluation uses a machine-learning model.